avysk/liboom/README.md

 ### Using CMake

-If your project uses CMake, you don not need to install Liboom system-wide.
+If your project uses CMake, you do not need to install Liboom system-wide.
 Instead, add the following lines to your `CMakeLists.txt`:

 ```cmake